 -

-Excess Skin or Sagging Skin: Over time, or due to inadequate initial surgery, excess skin may remain or reappear, prompting a second facelift surgery to achieve a smoother, more youthful look.
+Excess Skin or Sagging Skin: Over time, or due to inadequate initial surgery, excess skin may remain or reappear, necessitating further surgery to achieve a smoother, more youthful look.

 -